Maheer96/BaseScript/README.md

 As discussed this likely will not conclude the Leetcode Walker series (if ever finished :p), since you can always continue learning.
 This also does not mean we will be strictly following these 75 problems.
 If we ever encounter a problem outside of this list, we may simply create a lesson on it and place it outside of the Blind 75 folder (uncreated).

+Currently, I am looking to:
+* Create a general Data Structures file directly under the LW directory.
+A lot of the lessons will require knowledge on simpler concepts of programming that I won't be explaining in each lesson, hence, a curated lesson dedicated would work well with backlinks
+* Organize the LW series into proper folders

 ## Future Sub-Projects

 Our developers are all over the place in their degrees and learning careers, and there's no telling what we will be providing BaseScript with next.
 A few things that we may expect to see given our trajectories are: